Anticipating concerns and having a robust safety plan in place for production is of critical importance.

 If a student appears to be sick on set, the Shop Steward or the Producer should alert the Head of Production immediately.

 At least six-feet distance between individuals is recommended whenever possible.

 This will need to be thought about carefully during pre-production to ensure that each location has enough space to allow for cast and crew to properly distance when they are building and shooting a scene.

 In situations where physical distancing is not possible, the physical proximity should be kept to a minimum duration and an extra level of protection should be considered, such as a plexiglass divider, eyewear, or a face-shield.

-Mask-wearing is required indoors at all times and outdoors when physical distancing is not possible.
+Mask-wearing is recommended indoors at all times and outdoors when physical distancing is not possible.
 This applies to all cast and crew.

 The school will have a supply of disposable masks available for each production.
 Cast and crew may wear their own masks if they are rated for preventing the spread of COVID-19.

 Each production should designate an outside, mask-free area, with enough space for people to maintain physical distancing.